SignalDrop app icon

 Instant disconnect alerts

-The moment your WiFi drops, you get a native macOS notification with the SSID and (on reconnect) the exact downtime duration.
+The moment your WiFi drops, you get a native macOS notification with the SSID and — on reconnect — exact downtime to the second.

 Glance, don’t guess.